machinekoder/asciidoc-sandbox/Creating a Machinekit Debian Image.md

 	sudo nano /boot/uEnv.txt

+For many Machinekit configurations you will need to disable the HDMI cape.
+This can be done by uncommenting the following command:

+    cape_disable=capemgr.disable_partno=BB-BONELT-HDMI

 ### step 9: change SSH banner message
 The default banner message on the BBB image is located at ´/etc/issue.net´ you can edit by running: